 Stroud Township, PA (May 24, 2026) – Two people were injured on Friday, May 22, following a two-vehicle crash at the intersection of Route 33 and Route 611 near North Ninth Street in Stroud Township.

-Emergency dispatch information stated that crews were called to the scene around 5:37 p.m. for a collision involving two vehicles.
+Emergency dispatch information stated that crews were dispatched to the scene around 5:37 p.m. for a two-vehicle collision.
 Emergency units arrived and confirmed that both vehicles were involved in a crash at the intersection, and two people were taken to a hospital for treatment following the collision.

 Multiple EMS units responded to the scene, and both vehicles were later cleared after emergency personnel completed their work.
 The circumstances leading up to the crash have not been released.
 Our thoughts are with those injured, and we wish them a full recovery.